 The student compensation system at Pepperdine is based both on the level of responsibility of the position and students' experience in the position.
 Pay increases are based on the criteria established by each departments and individual job performance.

-Effective on July 1st, 2022, the minimum wage in Los Angeles County increased to $16.04 per hour.
-To comply with this new city statute, a new student pay scale has been approved and will be implemented as follows:
+Effective on July 1st, 2023, the minimum wage in Los Angeles County increased to $16.04 per hour.
+To comply with this new city statute, a new student pay scale has been approved and went into effect as of June 19, 2023.

 Special Criteria with Level 4: